clicknium/clicknium-docs/doc/developtools/vscode.md

 ![clicknium vscode](../img/main.png)

 You can go to [Locator Management](./doc/developtools/vscode/locatormanagement.md) for more information about locator management.
-For more about the locator, please refer to [clicknium locator](./doc/automation/locator.md).
+For more about the locator, please refer to [Clicknium Locator](./doc/automation/locator.md).

 After editing the locator, you can press the button `Validate` to minimize Visual Studio Code and verify if the target element can be located by the locator.
 The locator validation result is displayed at the head of each locator layer.
 ![validate error](../img/validate_err.png)